tremes/jboss-seam/examples/contactlist/README.md

 * __Arquillian Graphene Extension__ - an advanced Ajax-capable type-safe Selenium-based browser testing tool,
 * __Arquillian Drone Extension__ - to automatically run and stop browser instances.

-_Note: It is necessary to first build and install the example, because the functional test resolves the test artifact from the local Maven repository._
+_Note: It is necessary to first build and package the example, because the functional test references the built archive for automatic deployment to the server._

 Run the functional test on JBoss AS instance with